Servideska/HPC/doc.zih.tu-dresden.de/docs/application/overview.md

 ### get access without an existing ZIH-Login

-To use the resources you need a valid [IDM-Login][2].
-To got an IDM-Login and the access to HPC you can use
+To use the resources, you need a [valid ZIH login][2].
+To get a ZIH login and the access to HPC you can use
 [this Form][4].